 The Firefighters Memorial is located at a symbolic site on the south side of St. Paul´s Cathedral.Remembering firemen and firewomen who served in the London Region in World War II and commemorating those who died.

 The Memorial Statue of Winston Churchill can be seen in Parliament Square.

 Situated just off the Mall in London, close to both the heart of British government and monarchy, lies the country's only memorial to a Nazi.'Giro', the Nazi in question, was in fact a pet terrier and was brought to Britain by the German ambassador Leopold von Hoesch in 1932.

 There are War Rooms under Whitehall,where Churchill held cabinet meetings and slept but he also had another bunker, 40 feet below ground in sleepy Brook Road, Neasden in north-west London.

-All about this secret bunker you will find here.
-The bunker is open to the public twice a year.
+The bunker is now owned by a housing association and usually open to the public twice a year.

 After the war stretchers were used for building fences!
 A good example of recycling.
 You can find one in front of the estate opposite Kennington Park by the Oval.
 (Just South of Vauxhall Bridge).

 Fighter plane from WWII discovered in central London.
 See video below..

 The Raoul Wallenberg Memorial